HarielMods/RaidSkipper/README.md

 ![Example Screenshot](screenshot1.png?raw=true "Example Screenshot")

-_Korthia functions removed in favor of the [Korthia Checklist WeakAura](https://wago.io/cyRj6ikQz)_

 ## TO DO

-* Remove Ace library.
-This addon is so small and Ace is really not needed.
-* Improve multi-character data.
 * Add a GUI to show quest skip progress for all characters.
 * Update logo and marketing